gddavidson/data-cleaning-project/CodeBook.md

-# Data Dictionary - Averages by Activity, Subject
+# Data Dictionary - Averages by Activity, Subject for variables in the features.txt file
+# containing avg() or std()

 ## activityDesc